Jujelle/Jujelle.github.io/_pages/about.md

   - /about.html
 ---

 I’m a senior at the School of Electronic Engineering, Zhejiang University.
 My research interests include nanophotonics, quantum optics, and optical computing.
-I spent a wonderful time working with Professor [Haoliang Qian](https://scholar.google.com/citations?hl=zh-CN&user=9atjlF8AAAAJ) on several projects of nanophotonics and optical signal processing from May 2022 to December 2022.
+I spent a wonderful time working with Professor [Haoliang Qian](https://scholar.google.com/citations?hl=zh-CN&user=9atjlF8AAAAJ) on several projects of nanophotonics and optical signal processing from February 2023 to July 2023.

 My previous interest lies in computer vision and robotics.
 I won 2nd place in the General Place Recognition Competition held by ICRA 2022 and CMU Robotics Institute in October 2022.
 I collaborated with Dr. Lun Luo on the localization problem in autonomous driving from June 2022 to March 2023.